spelunky-fyi/overlunky/docs/script-api.md

 # Overlunky Lua API
-Everything here is still changing, don't be sad if your scripts break next week!
-This doc doesn't have a lot of examples, that's why we have [examples/](https://github.com/spelunky-fyi/overlunky/tree/main/examples).
+- Everything here is still changing, don't be sad if your scripts break next week!
+- This doc doesn't have a lot of examples, that's why we have [examples/](https://github.com/spelunky-fyi/overlunky/tree/main/examples).
+- This doc is for the HEAD version.
+If you're using an exe release from the past, you might find some things here don't work.
+- You can find changes to and earlier versions of this doc [here](https://github.com/spelunky-fyi/overlunky/commits/main/docs/script-api.md).
+## Lua libraries
+The following Lua libraries and their functions are available.
+You can read more about them in the [Lua documentation](https://www.lua.org/manual/5.3/manual.html#6).
+### `math`
+### `base`
+### `string`
+### `table`
 ## Global variables
 These variables are always there to use.
 ### `state`